Inn-Keeper/dev-panel/README.md

 | Esc | Cancel pending action / close pane / clear filter |
 | PgUp / PgDn | Scroll log pane |
 | q | Quit |

-## Portfolio framing

-A secondary/side-interest project rather than a lead piece — day-job targets are Product Engineer / Senior Frontend-Fullstack roles, so this isn't a direct proof point for that stack.
-It's a signal of range: OS-level curiosity, and picking up a new language fast against a problem with real edge cases (the naive-vs-systemd restart tradeoff above is one of them).
+language fast against a problem with real edge cases (the naive-vs-systemd restart tradeoff above is one of them).